 Look for a protective DNS solution that:

-Every day, DNSFilter successfully blocks more than 1 million deceptive domains.
-We’re on pace to block over 100 million phishing sites and an additional 75 million malware threats in 2021 alone.
-DNSFilter offers robust end-user DNS protection, powered by AI and backed by the largest global DNS network in the industry.
+Every second, DNSFilter processes one million DNS queries.
+DNSFilter offers robust end-user DNS protection, powered by machine learning and backed by the largest (and fastest) global DNS network in the industry.

 This month there was a high level of focus on compliance issues spanning several focus areas from governments and oversight agencies around the world.
 And while there were actions taken with regard to specific vulnerabilities, a larger spotlight was placed on bigger picture security considerations in a more general context.

 TL;DR: SASE is broadening—it is about more than just access!
 It is about endpoint protection and user-based access…and it's called Security Service Edge (SSE).
 All of the aspects of the joint NSA and CISA guidance on Protective DNS (PDNS) and user-level policies are part of the secure category, originally launched by Gartner in January 2022.
 Regardless, it’s been interesting to see the NSA and CISA create guidance recognizing the breadth of cyber...